 Step 4: Start and manage your Timer

 Once you've selected a matter or project, the "Start Timer" button will become available (it looks like a "play" button).
-Click it to start your Timer, which will begin running immediately.
-Click "Save" to exit the modal and save your Timer.
-Your new timer will appear as an active entry on both your Timesheet page and your Timers page.
+Click it to start your timer, which will begin running immediately.
+Click "Save" to exit the modal and save your timer.
+Your new timer will appear as an active entry on both your Timesheet page and your Timer Board.

 Managing and Organizing Your Timers